ibrahim-kocyigit/ibm-data-science-professional-certificate/02-tools-for-data-science/notes.md

 The **Model Asset eXchange (MAX)** is a free, open-source repository provided by IBM that offers pre-trained and customizable deep learning models as microservices.

 #### Benefits of using MAX
-* **Recuced time to value:** Leveraging pre-trained models eliminates the need to train models from scratch, saving significant time and resources.
+* **Reduced time to value:** Leveraging pre-trained models eliminates the need to train models from scratch, saving significant time and resources.
 * **Ready-to-use microservices:** Models are packaged as microservices with pre- and post-processing code and a standardized API for easy integration into applications.
 * **Open-source licenses:** Models are available under permissive licenses, allowing for personal and commercial use.
 * **Diverse model domains:** Covers various domains, including object detection, image classification, natural language processing, and more.